UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of sub-millimeter-detected galaxies in Abell 2744: Results

 While we observe a correlation between \logsizeratio and \recorrfour, where the smallest objects have the most extreme gradients, we find more clear anti-correlations between \nSLW and \ConcLW and the size ratio.
 The \citet{Suess22} sample also show slight tails of stronger gradients towards lower \recorrfour and higher \nSLW, though the observed trend for the sub-mm detected galaxies extends far beyond the region spanned by ``typical'' SFGs.

 We also consider the size ratios versus stellar mass, \lmstar (\emph{fourth panel}).
-We find that $\sim$half of our sample roughly overlaps with the anti-correlation trend found by \citet{Suess22}, but the remainder our objects have lower size ratios at a fixed stellar mass.
+We find that most (7/9) of our sample (excluding the two X-ray detected objects hosting dust-reddened AGN that contribute to the long-wavelength flux) roughly overlaps with the anti-correlation trend found by \citet{Suess22}, but the remaining two galaxies have lower size ratios at a fixed stellar mass.
 This suggests that stellar mass alone does not set galaxies' size ratios and that measures of long wavelength central concentration (i.e., \ConcLW or \nSLW) correlate more strongly with size ratio (in contrast to \citealt{Gomez-Guijarro23}, who find dust concentration correlates most strongly with mass).

 Finally, we examine the size ratios as a function of the integrated observed F150W--F356W color, which approximates the rest-frame V--J color for our sample redshift ($z\sim2$; Fig.~\ref{fig:structures_slopes}, \emph{fifth panel}).
 Again, this is consistent with the anti-correlation of \logsizeratio with rest-frame V--J found by \citet{Suess22}.
-Our sample extends that trend to much more extreme red objects.
-In Fig.~\ref{fig:structures_slopes} we show that $\sim$half of our sample continues the \logsizeratio{} -- V--J trend shown by the \citeauthor{Suess22} contours; however, our sample also includes several objects that have significantly lower (i.e., 14034, 24823) size ratios than expected given their color (as also seen with stellar mass).
-As discussed earlier in this section, these objects have point-like LW morphologies which indicate that a central AGN or nuclear starburst may be driving these extremely low size ratios.
+Our sample extends that trend to redder objects.
+In Fig.~\ref{fig:structures_slopes} we show that most (7/9) of our sample continues the \logsizeratio{} -- V--J trend shown by the \citeauthor{Suess22} contours; however, our galaxy sample also includes two objects that have lower size ratios than expected given their color (as also seen with stellar mass).